Image Credit: goodreads.com

 We look for stories from cultures all over the world and try to avoid stereotypes.
-A multicultural story at Barefoot Books could be one that is set in an obviously Northern hemisphere, Western setting, but features characters of different nationalities.
+A multicultural story at Barefoot Books could be one that is set in an obviously Northern hemisphere, Western setting but features characters of different nationalities.
 Equally, it could be set in another country (Tanzania, China, India for example).

 What are the elements that make for a great story?
 What do you look for?

-I look both for a strong storyline—a story that makes you want to turn the pages and that delivers engaging characters, a great story and a satisfying ending—and for finely wrought language.
+I look both for a strong storyline—a story that makes you want to turn the pages and that delivers engaging characters, a great story, and a satisfying ending—and for finely wrought language.
 I am fascinated by language as music.
 For small children, in particular, it matters very much that the story reads well aloud.
-That the child understands every word of the text is less important than the way in which the words and pictures taken together cast a spell and nourish the child’s emotional development.
+That the child understands every word of the text is less important than the way in which the words and pictures were taken together cast a spell and nourish the child’s emotional development.

 What makes one story stand out from another?

 It’s said that there are only seven stories in the world, but they can overlap.
-They are tragedy, comedy, the quest, voyage and return, rebirth, overcoming the monster and rags to riches.
-Within these categories there is endless scope for the creative writer.
+They are tragedy, comedy, the quest, voyage and return, rebirth, overcoming the monster, and rags to riches.
+Within these categories, there is endless scope for the creative writer.
 I’d say it is the writer’s voice that makes one story stand out from another though.
 You can take a theme, such as rags to riches, and a story, such as “Cinderella” variants of which exist in well over a hundred cultures, and the way it is told will differ quite radically depending on the voice of the writer.